-This post belongs to the part of my Kolkata series.
-The latest trip to Kolkata was all about Food, exploring the City of Joy, Pujo Shopping, exploring local markets, Photography.
-So there will be a post related to each of it.
+This post belongs to part of my Kolkata series.
+The latest trip to Kolkata was all about Food, exploring the City of Joy, Pujo Shopping, exploring local markets, and Photography.
+So there will be a post related to each of them.

 15th August was fixed for visiting the temple as it was a holiday and the weather seemed just perfect.
 We took a cab from Doultala and reached Dakshineswar within an hour.
 The cab dropped us at the taxi stand and from there we took a rickshaw and reached inside but we had to walk for another few minutes.

 The Daksineswar temple was founded by Rani Rashmoni in the 19th Century.
 It is said that she was on her way to Banaras but she had a vision of the Divine Goddess Kali herself and she instructed to construct a temple of Goddess Kali and worship there.